 For this substantial contribution we say thank you.
 From fighting bushfires, to delivering vital services during the pandemic, to teaching people to video call their loves ones, your efforts have not gone unnoticed.
-It is our job to support and strengthen the volunteering community so that people can do what they do best - which is to lend a helping hand to those who need it the by the land
+It is our job to support and strengthen the volunteering community so that people can do what they do best - which is to lend a helping hand to those who need it.